Pasba-28/Air-Paint--OpenCV/README.md

 ## Software option
-1. Choose color:
+A. Choose color:

-A. with the blue object -  Top buttons {Blue, Green, Red, Yellow}.
+1. with the blue object -  Top buttons {Blue, Green, Red, Yellow}.

-B. Press on keyboard ->  'b'/'g'/'r'/'y'.
+2. Press on keyboard ->  'b'/'g'/'r'/'y'.

-2. Adjust brightness of color:
+B. Adjust brightness of color:

 Drag the '*' belowe the specific color on the screen.

-3. Save:
+C. Save:

-A. with the blue object -  bottom left button {Save}.
+1. with the blue object -  bottom left button {Save}.

-B. Press on keyboard ->  's'.
+2. Press on keyboard ->  's'.

-4. Clear:
+D. Clear:

-A. with the blue object -  bottom right button {Clear}.
+1. with the blue object -  bottom right button {Clear}.

-B. Press on keyboard ->  'q'/'Esc'.
+2. Press on keyboard ->  'q'/'Esc'.